-All curricula within the School of Business require a total of 200 quarter hours for graduation.
+All curricula within the School of Business require a minimum of 200 quarter hours for graduation.
 A minimum of 80% of courses required in the major area must be taken in residence at AUM.
 Successful completion of this program will lead to the degree Bachelor of Science in Business Administration.
 Nonbusiness students may not use more than 50 quarter hours of business courses for graduation purposes.
 To enroll in 300- or 400-level business courses, students must have achieved junior standing and completed all the requirements of the Freshman and Sophomore Curriculum designated below (except electives).
 Exceptions must be approved by the Dean, School of Business.

 MN 480 (Business Policy) integrates knowledge gained throughout the undergraduate business curriculum.
 MN 480 must be completed at Auburn University at Montgomery unless specific prior approval is granted by the Dean, School of Business.
-Further, enrollment in this course requires prior completion of all other business core courses (EH 306, FI 361, MN 310, MN 340, MN 346, MT 331, QM 374, and QM 375).
+Further, enrollment in this course requires prior completion of all other business core courses (EH 306, FI 361, MN 310, MN 340, MN 346, MT 331, and QM 375).

-Grades below 'C' in upper division major subjects are not acceptable for graduation.
+Grades below "C" in upper division major subjects are not acceptable as prerequisites for other course work or for graduation.
+Upper division major courses are those courses which constitute the specific requirements for the major.